teeohem96/VA-Sheet-Tracer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-1. Create a folder containing the tif image slices you want to analyze per the normal behavior of VolumeAnnotate.
+1. Create a folder containing the .tif image slices you want to analyze per the normal behavior of VolumeAnnotate.
 2. From the VA-Stream folder, run VolumeAnnotate.py.
   ```sh
   python VolumeAnnotate.py
   ```
 3. From the App Startup widget, use the “Browse” button to select the folder containing the slice images described in Step 2, and then click the “Launch” button.
 4. In order to use the intelligent line following tool, vector field files are needed for each slice to be analysed.
-Vector field files can either be loaded or generated from the current slice.
-To generate a vector field file for the current slice, click the "Generate Slice Vector Field" button, and enter a number in the popup dialog box.
-This number represents the downsampling factor for the image.
-The number should be odd for best performance.
-A lower number will give better line tracing at the cost of longer generation time, and a higher number will generate more quickly at the cost of tracing precision.
+Vector field files can either be loaded from an existing .npy file, or generated on the fly from the current slice.
+To generate a vector field file from the current slice, click the "Generate Slice Vector Field" button.
+Enter a number in the popup dialog box.
+* This number represents the downsampling factor for the image.
+* The number should be odd for best performance.
+* A lower number will give better line tracing at the cost of longer generation time
+* A higher number will generate more quickly at the cost of tracing precision.
 We have tested the system with downsampling factors between 1 and 151.

 Note: Generating vector fields is CPU intensive.
 The current implementation requires significant time to generate for each slice.
 As of 2023/08/27, we have benchmarked this code at stride factor 1 (maximum resolution) as taking around 4 hours per slice with the following hardware:
 * AMD Ryzen 7 2700x (3.7MHz, x64),